FreeSamples00/credential_playground/README.md

 The authentication library also provides functions for password salt generation (using OS random values), and sha-256 hashing.
 The sha-256 hash is a custom implementation, as mentioned previously it functions correctly but should not be trusted to be secure for real applications.

 Lastly the authentication library provides a function to take secure password input from the terminal.
-Input is hidden, and when terminal emulators allow secure input is enabled.
+Input is hidden, and when terminal emulators allow, secure input is enabled.